MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Proposed Approach

-In our experiments, we implement the information gain by first isolating the predicted points that can be observed from a given set of viewpoints and then taking a union of such points from each agent to identify the unique points in the joint observation.
-The number of the points thus obtained is used as the information gain.
-For finding the control effort, we use RRT-Connect~\cite{kuffner2000rrt} to find the path between a robot's current location to each candidate pose.
-The candidate poses are generated similar to Pred-NBV~\cite{dhami2023prednbv}, i.e. on circles at different heights around the center of the predicted object point cloud.
+To find the control effort, we use RRT-Connect~\cite{kuffner2000rrt} to find the path between the robot $r_i$'s current location $\phi^i_t$ to each candidate pose $\phi$ and use its length as $d(\phi, \phi^i_t)$.
+The candidate poses are generated similar to Pred-NBV~\cite{dhami2023prednbv}, i.e., on circles at different heights around the center of the predicted object point cloud (Line~\ref{algo:line:cand_pose_generation}).
 One circle is at the same height as the predicted object center with radius $1.5 \times d_{max}$, where $d_{max}$ is the maximum distance of a point from the center of the predicted point cloud.
 The other two circles are located above and below this circle $0.25 \times \text{z-range}$ away, with a radius of $1.2 \times d_{max}$.
-The viewpoints are located at steps of $30^\circ$ on each circle.
-We set $\tau = 0.95$ for all our experiments.
+The viewpoints are located at steps of $30^\circ$ on each circle.\looseness=-1